Riwedieb/Riwedieb.github.io/_posts/2020-05-30-about-dog-breed-classification.markdown

 - VGG19: 73.9%
 - ResNet-50: 79.3%
 - InceptionV3: 81,1%
-- Xception: TODO
+- Xception: 83.9%

 So the Xception model is taken for further procedure.
-The last step of the section is to implement the prediction function 'breed_predictor()', where the pre-trained Xception model is combined with the new output layers.
+The last step of the section is to implement the prediction function `breed_predictor()`, where the pre-trained Xception model is combined with the new output layers.
 The function then simply takes a path to an image and returns the three most probable dog breeds together with their estimated probabilities.

+## Implementation of the whole classification algorithm <a name="Implementation"></a>
+For the use in e.g. a web app, the prediction function shall at first determine whether a given image contains a human, dog or neither.
+In case a dog a or a human is found, the most likely breeds shall be returned.
+If neither is detected, the function should return an error message.
+The function `dog_human_breed_predictor()` implements these requirements.
+It takes the functions `face_detector()` and `dog_detector()` implemented in the sections before for detecting dogs and human faces.
+If they respond positive, the `breed_predictor()` function is called.
+Its return values, the three most probable dog breeds together with their estimated probabilities, are then printed to screen.

+## Test of the algorithm <a name="Test"></a>